 - Feature graphic: In the Google Play Store you will find the feature graphic displayed at the top of your Store Listing page.
 Even though adding a feature graphic is considered optional, you want Google to have it in case they decide to feature your app.
 Make sure your featured graphic is a plain, bright, accented image that advertises your app with limited writing

 - Promo graphic: If your app has already gained popularity and achieved high ratings on Google Play, adding promo graphic is a wise thing to do.
 If you are lucky, your trendy application might win a place for its promo graphics at the top.
-It is hard to predict when your app’s downloads are going to break out, so uploading promotional graphics is highly recommended
+It is hard to predict when your app’s downloads are going to break out, so we highly recommend to upload promotional graphics

 - Promotional video: Along with the feature and promo graphics you have a possibility to a link to a promotional video (this can be a YouTube link) that helps users understand your app better and can improve your app’s conversion rate.
 Producing a good promotional video can be costly, but it is an asset as powerful as your app icon beating the app screenshots in their importance